lauquen-io/Revit-Plugin-Wall-Exporter/README.md

 After running the script, a JSON file is generated, providing a structured representation of the wall data.
 This file can be utilized in other applications according to the specific needs of your workflow.

 **Note:** Ensure that the 'Marca' parameter is appropriately set for walls to be included in the export.

-Feel free to customize and integrate this plugin into your Revit workflows as needed.
-If you encounter any issues or have suggestions for improvement, please contribute to the development of this plugin.